-If the fund invests in securities of another investment company, the fund may bear its ratable share of that investment company's expenses as well as the fund's advisory and administrative fees, which may result in duplicative expenses.
-The fund may also incur brokerage costs if purchasing or selling shares of exchange-traded investment companies.
+If a fund invests in securities of another investment company, a fund may bear its ratable share of that investment company's expenses as well as a fund's advisory and administrative fees, which may result in duplicative expenses.
+A fund may also incur brokerage costs if purchasing or selling shares of exchange-traded investment companies.